 Candidate must have received a PhD in Microbiology, Biochemistry, Molecular biology, Biology, or related discipline.
 We are looking for a post-doctoral fellow with significant experience in RNA biology (experimental design, RNA transcription, and testing for capping of RNA transcripts), cell biology (knockdown of cellular gene expression and validation) and BSL-2 cell culture and virology.

 Preferred Job Qualifications

-Experience with virology, mass spectroscopy of nucleic acids (or nucleotides) and/or biophysical techniques (CD/ITC/SPR) is preferred.
+Experience with protein biochemistry (expression, purification, and analysis) and/or mass spectroscopy of nucleic acids is preferred.